raj-rajat/raj-rajat/README.md

-# Hi, I'm Rajat Raj 👋🏻 🧑🏻‍💻
+# 🌟 Welcome to my GitHub!
+I'm Rajat Raj 🧑🏻‍💻

-I'm a data analyst with 3 years of experience in the retail industry.
-I'm passionate about making data-driven decisions, and I specialize in BigQuery and data analysis.
-I'm currently based in Bangalore, India (UTC +05:30).
+With over 3 years of experience in the retail industry as a data analyst, I'm driven by the power of data and the impactful decisions it can steer.
+My specialty lies in BigQuery and data analysis, and my passion for the field has only grown with time.
+Currently, I'm located in Bangalore, India (UTC +05:30).

-## 🛠 Technologies & Tools
+## 🔧 Technologies & Tools

 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;
 ![SQL](https://img.shields.io/badge/-SQL-05122A?style=flat&logo=MySQL)&nbsp;